-In this module, you will learn some vocabulary to talk about the topic ‘the supermarket (der Supermarkt) using Das Digitale Wörterbuch der Deutschen Sprache (DWDS), a large electronic collection of German texts known as a corpus.
+In this module, you will learn some vocabulary to talk about a supermarket (der Supermarkt) using Das Digitale Wörterbuch der Deutschen Sprache (DWDS), a large electronic collection of German texts known as a corpus.
 Let’s explore what words German speakers use to describe the supermarket.
-Go to the DWDS main page and type Supermarkt in the search box.
-You will be taken to a site that gives you a lot of information about this word, but we will focus on the so-called ‘word cloud’.
-Scroll down the page to see an image similar to this one:
+Go to the DWDS homepage and type Supermarkt in the search box.
+You will be taken to a page that gives you a lot of information about this word, but we will focus on the word cloud, which is available in the Typische Verbindungen section.

-This word cloud shows the words that commonly occur with the word Supermarkt.
+The word cloud above shows the words that commonly occur with the word Supermarkt; such words are known as collocates.
 The larger the word in the image is, the more often it co-occurs with Supermarkt.
+You can also see a numerical representation of the frequency of co-occurrence by looking at the Überblick table for Supermarkt accessible through the Wortprofil link below the word cloud.

-After looking at the words in this word cloud you most likely recognized that most of them are nouns.
+After looking at the collocates in the word cloud for Supermarkt you most likely recognized that most of them are nouns.
 Can you identify which nouns from the word cloud are describing different types of stores?

 Now let’s explore the differences between some of the store types.